HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 ### dpkg -l

 The low level tool to work with `.deb` packages is `dpkg`.
-Here you see how to obtain a list of all installed packages on a Debian server.
+Among other things, you can use `dpkg` to list all installed packages on a Debian server.

 ```console
 student@debian:~$ dpkg -l | wc -l